mryan-18/hello-world/README.md

 # hello-world
-VCS Lab for CSC 300
+Version Contol Lab for CSC 300

+My name is Mitch and my stomach hurts :(